Jonathan Swan: Second Trump interview (2020)

 Two years later, Swan interviewed Trump again.
-It lasted 38 minutes and aired on Axioss HBO series on August 3, 2020.
-The US was then engulfed in a pandemic that had killed upward of 100,000 Americans as well as nationwide protests over the murder of George Floyd.
+The interview lasted 38 minutes and aired on Axioss HBO series on August 3, 2020.
+The US was then engulfed in the COVID-19 pandemic that had killed upward of 100,000 Americans as well as nationwide protests over the murder of George Floyd.
 This time, Swan's approach was more critical.
-Throughout the interview, he pointedly challenged and called out the President's false and misleading statements.
-When Trump, for example, described COVID-19 as being "under control," Swan responded, "How?
+He pointedly challenged and spotlit the president's false and misleading statements throughout.
+When Trump, for example, described the pandemic as being "under control", Swan responded, "How?
 A thousand Americans are dying a day."